Reazul137/Algorithm/README.md

 </p>

 <h5>Which algorithm is better?</h5>
 <p>1.
-Measure the running time (number of operations needed).
+Measure the running time (number of operations needed).<br>
- 2. Measure the amount of memory used.
+ 2. Measure the amount of memory used.<br>
- 3. Note that the running time of the algorithms increase as the size of the input increases.
+ 3. Note that the running time of the algorithms increase as the size of the input increases.<br>
 </p>